Robinpig/Note/docs/CS/Distributed/GFS.md

 Although distributed garbage collection is a hard problem that demands complicated solutions in the context of programming languages, it is quite simple in our case.
 We can easily identify all references to chunks: they are in the fileto-chunkmappings maintained exclusively by the master.
-We can also easily identify all the chunkreplicas: they are Linux files under designated directories on each chunkserver.
+We can also easily identify all the chunk replicas: they are Linux files under designated directories on each chunkserver.
 Any such replica not known to the master is “garbage.”

 The garbage collection approach to storage reclamation offers several advantages over eager deletion.